 - CPAP Chin Strap – A7036

-Can I use my Health Savings Account (HAS) for CPAP Equipment?
+Can I use my Health Savings Account (HSA) or Flex Savings Account (FSA) for CPAP Equipment?

-Using a Health Savings Account (HSA) can be an effective strategy for reducing health costs, particularly known fixed costs like CPAP.
-Patients utilizing an HSA can deposit funds into the account tax-free for medical expenses.
-Most CPAP equipment is eligible for HSA coverage, with Sleep Direct able to use these funds for purchases from our site.
+Using a Health Savings Account (HSA) or Flex Savings Account (FSA) can be an effective strategy for reducing health costs, particularly known fixed costs like CPAP.
+Patients utilizing an HSA/FSA can deposit (or have the employer deposit) funds into the account tax-free for medical expenses.
+Most CPAP equipment is eligible for HSA/FSA coverage, with Sleep Direct able to use these funds for purchases from our site.
+Please make sure you use those funds before your plan year end so as to not lose them.

 Can I Afford CPAP Therapy Without Insurance?